-On January 24, 2008, our compensation committee approved outperformance awards under the 1997 Plan to our officers and employees.
-These 2008 OPP Awards are part of a new broad-based long-term incentive compensation program designed to provide our management team at several levels within the organization with the potential to earn equity awards subject to "outperforming" and creating shareholder value in a pay-for-performance structure.
-2008 OPP Awards utilize total return to shareholders ("TRS") over a three-year measurement period as the performance metric and include two years of time-based vesting after the end of the performance measurement period (subject to acceleration in certain events) as a retention tool.
-Recipients of 2008 OPP Awards will share in an outperformance pool if our TRS, including both share appreciation and dividends, exceeds absolute and relative hurdles over a three-year measurement period from February 5, 2008 to February 5, 2011, based on the average closing price of a share of our common stock of \$92.8240 for the five trading days prior to and including February 5, 2008.
-Assuming no changes in the aggregate annual per share dividend through February 2011, our common stock price would have to exceed \$104.15 per share for recipients of 2008 OPP Awards to be eligible to earn any rewards.
+On January 24, 2008, Boston Properties, Inc.'s compensation committee approved outperformance awards under the 1997 Plan to officers and employees of Boston Properties, Inc. These 2008 OPP Awards are part of a new broad-based long-term incentive compensation program designed to provide our management team at several levels within the organization with the potential to earn equity awards subject to "outperforming" and creating shareholder value in a pay-for-performance structure.
+2008 OPP Awards utilize Boston Properties, Inc.'s total return to shareholders ("TRS") over a three-year measurement period as the performance metric and include two years of time-based vesting after the end of the performance measurement period (subject to acceleration in certain events) as a retention tool.
+Recipients of 2008 OPP Awards will share in an outperformance pool if Boston Properties, Inc.'s TRS, including both share appreciation and dividends, exceeds absolute and relative hurdles over a three-year measurement period from February 5, 2008 to February 5, 2011, based on the average closing price of a share of Boston Properties, Inc.'s common stock of \$92.8240 for the five trading days prior to and including February 5, 2008.
+Assuming no changes in Boston Properties, Inc.'s aggregate annual per share dividend through February 2011, Boston Properties, Inc.'s common stock price would have to exceed \$104.15 per share for recipients of 2008 OPP Awards to be eligible to earn any rewards.
 The aggregate reward that recipients of all 2008 OPP Awards can earn, as measured by the outperformance pool, is subject to a maximum cap of \$110 million, although OPP awards for an aggregate of up to approximately \$104.8 million have been allocated to date and were granted on February 5, 2008.
 The balance remains available for future grants.
-Under Statement of Financial Accounting Standards No. 123(R) "Share-Based Payment" the 2008 OPP Awards have an aggregate value of approximately \$19.7 million, which amount will generally be amortized into earnings over the five-year plan period (although awards for retirement-eligible employees will be amortized over a three-year period).
-Because the 2008 OPP Awards requires a sustained price target to achieve the threshold stock price, unless the target has actually been met by the end of the applicable reporting period, we will exclude all contingently issueable shares from the diluted EPS calculation.
-See Note 17 to the Consolidated Financial Statements.
+Under Statement of Financial Accounting Standards No. 123(R) "Share-Based Payment" the 2008 OPP Awards have an aggregate value of approximately \$19.7 million which amount will generally be amortized into earni unless the target has actually been met by the end of the applicable reporting period, we will exclude all contingently issueable shares from the diluted EPS calculation.
+See Note 18 to the Consolidated Financial Statements.